Satellite Communications (SATCOM) Products and Services

 For industry partners

-IT Schedule 70 is continually open to new offers from industry partners.
+IT Schedule 70 is open to new offers from industry partners.
 Download the IT Schedule 70 FedBizOpps announcement for instructions on how to respond to the solicitation.

 Future COMSATCOM Services Acquisition (FCSA)